magarena/magarena/release/README.txt

-restore support for 'Whenever a permanent is turned face up, <effect>' Add protection from beasts add effect "turn sn face down.", "turn <chosen> face down.", "turn <chosen> face up.",
+restore support for 'Whenever a permanent is turned face up, <effect>' Add protection from beasts add effect "turn sn face down.", "turn <chosen> face down.", "turn <chosen> face up.", add effect "flip sn." add effect "transform sn."

 - fixed the following bugs:
+Fix: Walking Archive should trigger during the upkeep step, not draw
+fix: Kami of the Waning Moon missing flying
+fix: unsetting a filter causes a NPE.
+Fix: Noxious Hatchling entered the battlefield with four +1/+1 counters
-move modification of permanent after creation into MagicPutIntoPlayAction merge modifications into play action so that comes into play triggers have the correct view of the permanent fixes issue 624.
+Fix: Mindwarper missing {2}{B} from discard activation fix for Issue 650: Hide cardtable header on Decks screen. fix for issue 647: Import incorrectly overwrites default cubes. fix for Issue 628: Not refreshing background after import. move modification of permanent after creation into MagicPutIntoPlayAction merge modifications into play action so that comes into play triggers have the correct view of the permanent fixes issue 624.